st3v3nmw/awesome-django-performance/README.md

 - [django-cache-machine](https://github.com/django-cache-machine/django-cache-machine) - Automatic caching and invalidation for Django models through the ORM.
 - [django-request-cache](https://github.com/anexia/django-request-cache) - A Django app that provides a new cache on every request object.
 The cache is only kept within the request/response cycle.
 - [django-ormcache](https://github.com/educreations/django-ormcache) - A cache manager mixin that provides some caching of objects for the ORM.
-- [Varnish Cache](https://varnish-cache.org/intro/index.html#intro) - A web application accelerator also known as a caching HTTP reverse proxy.
+- [Varnish Cache](https://varnish-cache.org/intro/index.html) - A web application accelerator also known as a caching HTTP reverse proxy.
-- [PolyScale.ai](https://www.polyscale.ai/) - A high performance Data Delivery Network (DDN) that accelerates databases.
-Using smart caching, it improves query performance, lowers latency and makes data access and scale engineering a breeze, both on premise and at the edge.

 ### Articles